-The aim of this Acceptable Use Policy is to ensure that pupils will benefit from learning opportunities offered by the school’s internet resources in a safe and effective manner’s Internet use and access is considered a school resource and privilege.
-Therefore, if the school AUP is not adhered to this privilege will be withdrawn and appropriate sanctions – as outlined in the AUP – will be imposed.
+The aim of this Acceptable Use Policy is to ensure that pupils will benefit from learning opportunities offered by the school’s Internet resources in a safe and effective manner.
+Internet use and access is considered a school resource and privilege.
+Therefore, if the school AUP is not adhered to this privilege will be withdrawn and appropriate sanctions will be imposed.

 It is envisaged that school and parent representatives will revise the AUP as deemed necessary.
 Before signing, the AUP should be read carefully to indicate that the conditions of use are accepted and understood.

 The school will employ a number of strategies in order to maximise learning opportunities and reduce risks associated with the Internet.
+The strategies apply to staff and pupils when using school resources, representing the school or wearing the school uniform.
 These strategies are as follows:

-- Internet sessions will always be supervised by a teacher.
+- Internet sessions in school will always be supervised by a teacher.

-- Filtering software will be used in order to minimise the risk of exposure to inappropriate materials.
+- Safe-Surfing settings, on school devices, will be used in order to minimise the risk of exposure to inappropriate materials.

-- The school will regularly monitor Internet usage.
+- The school will regularly monitor Internet usage in school.

-- Students and teachers will be provided with training in the area of Internet safety.
+- Pupils and teachers will be provided with training in the area of Internet safety and Digital Citizenship.

 - Uploading and downloading of non-approved software is not permitted.

-- Virus protections software will be used and updated on a regular basis.
+- Bulldog Anti-Virus software will be used and updated as necessary.

-- The use or personal memory sticks or CD-ROMS in school requires a teacher’s permission.
+- The use of personal memory sticks in school requires a teacher’s permission.

-- Students and staff will observe good “netiquette” at all times and will not undertake any actions that may bring the school into disrepute.
+- Students and staff will observe good “netiquette” at all times.
+They will not undertake any actions that may be considered disrespectful to members of the school community, or bring the school into disrepute.

 World Wide Web:

-- Students or staff will not visit internet sites that contain obscene, illegal, hateful or otherwise objectionable materials.
+- Pupils or staff will not intentionally visit internet sites that contain obscene, illegal, hateful or otherwise objectionable materials.

-- Students or staff will use the Internet for educational purposes only.
+- Pupils will use the Internet for educational purposes only.

-- Students or staff will be familiar with copyright issues relating to online learning.
+- Pupils and staff will be educated regarding copyright issues relating to online materials.

-- Students or staff will never disclose or publicise personal information.
+- Pupils will never disclose or publicise their own or others personal information

-- Students or staff will be aware that any usage, including distributing or receiving information, school-related or personal, may be monitored for unusual activity, security and/or network management reasons.
+- Pupils or staff will be aware that any internet usage may be monitored for unusual activity, security and/or network management reasons.

-- Students will use approved class e-mail accounts under the supervision of or with permission from a teacher.
+- Pupils may only use approved school email accounts under the supervision of or with permission from a teacher.

-- Students or staff will not send or receive any material that is illegal, obscene or defamatory or that is intended to harm or intimidate another person.
+- Pupils or staff will not intentionally send or receive any material that is illegal, obscene or defamatory or that is intended to harm or intimidate another person.